Isaac Wolfson: Other business interests

 Wolfson was a brilliant financier and this was central to his early success.
-Later he backed French–British financier, tycoon, and politician James Goldsmith.
+Later he backed French–British financier, tycoon, and politician James Goldsmith with a £1 million loan which Wolfson charged a whopping 100 per cent interest on.
 He also underwrote the hire purchase agreements of washing machine entrepreneur John Bloom at Rolls Razor but withdrew financial support in 1964, leading to the company's voluntary liquidation.

 In 1954 Wolfson was part of Kemsley-Winnick Television, which won the initial ITV weekend contracts for the Midlands and the North of England.
 However, shortly after the award of the contracts the consortium was shown not to have the financial backing required, causing it to collapse.

 Religion and philanthropy

-Wolfson was a devout orthodox Jew.
-He followed the example of his father and the middle-European community from which he came.
-He is quoted as having said, "No man should have more than £100,000.
+Wolfson was a devout Orthodox Jew.
+He followed his father's example and the middle-European community from which he came.
+He said, "No man should have more than £100,000.
 The rest should go to charity".
-He gave immense amounts to charities: from 1948 he included Zionist charities at the urging of his friend Israel Sieff.
-In 1962 he was appointed president of the United Synagogue, the first to be selected from descendants of the nineteenth century waves of immigrants.
+He gave immense amounts to charities: from 1948, he included Zionist charities at the urging of his friend Israel Sieff.
+In 1962, he was appointed president of the United Synagogue, the first to be selected from descendants of the nineteenth-century waves of immigrants.

-In 1955, Wolfson established the Wolfson Foundation, to aid in the advancement of education, health and youth activities.
-This supported the establishment of Wolfson College, Oxford (where he was a Founder Fellow), Wolfson College, Cambridge, the Wolfson Building at Somerville College, Oxford, the Wolfson Building at Trinity College, Cambridge, and the Wolfson Room at St David's College, among many other projects over the years; he thus became the only non-religious figure to have a college named after him at both Oxford and Cambridge.
-Professorships named after him exist at Bar-Ilan, Haifa, Jerusalem, Oxford and Tel Aviv.
-He was also a benefactor of the John Rylands Library donating the cost of a small extension in 1961.
+In 1955, Wolfson established the Wolfson Foundation to support the advancement of education, health, and youth activities.
+Through this foundation, he contributed to the creation of Wolfson College, Oxford (where he was a Founder Fellow), Wolfson College, Cambridge, the Wolfson Building at Somerville College, Oxford, the Wolfson Building at Trinity College, Cambridge, and the Wolfson Room at University of Wales, Lampeter, among many other projects over the years.
+He remains the only non-religious figure to have a college named after him at both Oxford and Cambridge.

+Professorships named after him exist at Bar-Ilan University, University of Haifa, Hebrew University of Jerusalem, University of Oxford, and Tel Aviv University.
+He was also a benefactor of the John Rylands Library, financing a small extension in 1961.
 The Edith and Isaac Wolfson Trust financed two housing projects in Israel, both called Kiryat Wolfson, and the family supported the founding of Wolfson Medical Center in Tel Aviv.